GRÓ LRT: A truly transformative experience

 Nigeria is blessed with rich biodiversity, but it is under threat from deforestation, land degradation, climate change, and the more subtle impact of invasive plant species.
 My individual project focused on learning methods to track the spread of non-native species in Iceland.
 Despite our rich biodiversity, there is a significant gap in data on non-native species.
 I plan to use my new skills to conduct a comprehensive survey of non-native species in the Omo biosphere reserve and develop strategies for their management and control.
 This project can be replicated in many other reserves and parks in Nigeria, and it will be crucial in preserving our unique biodiversity.”

-GRÓ thanks Uhunwa Precious Igho-Osagie for her testimony of her experience from the programme and wishes her all the best with her future endevours and important work in the Omo biosphere reserve in Nigeria.
+GRÓ thanks Uhunwa Precious Igho-Osagie for her testimony of her experience from the programme and wishes her all the best with her future endeavours and important work in the Omo biosphere reserve in Nigeria.